jcfk/dmark/README.md

 See the [JSON spec](https://www.json.org/json-en.html).

 For now, the `dmark` language is identical in function to JSON.
 Roughly, in the terminology of the JSON spec, a value can be an "object" (dict), "array" (list), string, or number.
 An object maps strings to values, and an array contains values.
+These values can be expressed in plaintext dmark files.
 The syntax for a `dmark` value is determined by both the type of the value and the type of the value containing it.
 Parent-child relationships are shown with indentation.

-I say "for now" because conceivably one could implement tables as well...
+"For now" because conceivably one could implement tables as well...

 Strings and numbers inside an object:
 ```